Amberian Dawn: Darkness of Eternity (2017)

 On 10 November 2017, Amberian Dawn released their eighth album, Darkness of Eternity.
 The first single from this album was titled "Maybe".
 This is the third studio album featuring singer Capri.
 As with the previous Amberian Dawn albums, Seppälä composed all of the music and Capri wrote all of the lyrics.
 This album coincides with the tenth anniversary of Amberian Dawn's official formation in 2007.

-Looking for You (2019–present)
+Looking for You (2019–2026)

 On 29 November 2019, Amberian Dawn released a lyric video for their cover version of ABBA's 1980 hit song "Lay All Your Love on Me".
 This song appeared on their ninth album Looking for You, which was released on 31 January 2020 through the band's label, Napalm Records.

 Starting in 2020, the band began to occasionally post small teasers for an upcoming song, album, or EP on Instagram.
 This later turned out to be a new album of ABBA covers, following the success of Lay All Your Love on Me from the previous album.
 The album later titled, Take a Chance - A Metal Tribute to ABBA, came out on 2 December 2022.

+Vocalist changes and Temptation's Gates (2026–present)

+On 24 March 2026, the band announced Virkkunen's departure from the band, simultaneously announcing Nicole Willerton as her replacement.
+The band's eleventh studio album, Temptation's Gates, was released on 26 June 2026.